 Traditionally, collateral has been considered an important part of qualifying for a small business loan.
 In fact, it’s one of the Five Cs used by many traditional lenders to help them evaluate a potential borrower.

+The term collateral refers to “an item of value used to secure a loan”.
 Traditional lenders, like banks, typically look for secure assets like real estate or equipment as collateral, although anything of value the lender can easily sell, to satisfy your debt should you default, might be accepted—depending on the lender.
+As per Finder’s list of collateral, lenders generally accept collateral in the form of:

-Once your proposed collateral has been accepted, the banker will determine the loan-to-value ratio of your collateral based upon the nature of the asset.
+Once your proposed collateral has been accepted, banks will determine the loan-to-value ratio of your collateral based upon the nature of the asset.
 In other words, you may be allowed to borrow, for example, 70 percent of the value of the appraised real estate or 60 to 80 percent of what they call ready-to-go inventory.
 Be aware, individual lenders consider the loan-to-value ratio differently, so you’ll need to ask your lender how they intend to set that value.
+It’s also recommended to have the assets you’re putting up as collateral professionally appraised to get an idea of how much you should expect from your lender.

 Most traditional lenders require collateral with a small business loan, but there are other lenders who do not require a specific type or value of collateral to approve a loan.